amrvermahzb/BuildStatusDashBoard/README.md

 # Introduction
-This is Allura 8 ICC's Electric Flow build monitor by John Mulder
+This is Allura 8 ICC's Electric Flow build monitor by Amrendra Verma

 # Getting Started
 The build monitor is written and maintained in Python 3.x